ThosRTanner/Docking_Dialogue_Interface/Readme.md

 ### Modal dialogues - the Modal_Dialogue_Interface class

 A modal dialogue doesn't return until you have clicked the OK or cancel button (or the close button at the top right).
-This means that when you create the dialogue, any subsequent code will not be executed so the your constructor needs to be implemented a little differently to that of a docking dialogue.
+This means that when you create the dialogue, any subsequent code will not be executed, so your constructor needs to be implemented a little differently to that of a docking dialogue.

 You should do all the work you *can* do before calling the `create_dialogue_window` method.
 Any further work needs to be done in the `on_dialogue_message` callback function.